pajhiwo/python_help/Data_types.md

 *function_name*(**variable*) - this is not definition, it is execution Usually goes with (**args*) in definition

+Unpacking with _star expression_ always creates list even if the variable receives zero values from unpacking

 ```python
 first, *middle, last = [1, 2, 3, 4, 5]
 # first = 1, middle = [2, 3, 4], last = 5